What's the difference between compression levels?

 At Outplay, we designed and created our unique compression swim tops for anyone who wants to hold, flatten, compress, or just be.
 To better understand what compression level is best for you, we'll explain how we make them and what each level of compression can accomplish.

 Our compression tops are made with several layers of fabric: the basic outer spandex layer, the lining, and then there’s the special mesh material between these two that creates the compression.
 The difference is where the compressing mesh material is placed, creating different compression levels.

 In the low and high compression tops the compressing mesh material is found throughout the entire top, evenly.
 When you're looking at the full coverage tops, this means it would compress your chest as well as your stomach.
 Of course, all bodies are different so how and how much it compresses your stomach and chest depends on your personal experience and shape.
 It also depends on the size and cut of the top you choose.

-Sully is wearing a high compression Swimmee in size small in the picture on the left.
-On the right, Mello is wearing a black Swimmee in low compression in size small as well.
+In this second picture Soli is wearing a navy high compression Swimmee in size small.
 She personally felt much more comfortable in a low compression, she did not need the additional compression the high compression or flattened look Swimmee was giving her.

 That brings us to 3 different compression levels so far, and an option for no compression at all.